 Area Type Wizard combine room use and floor type.
 Also handles mixed floors.

 Procedure Documentation for a single task or generate an entire SOP.

 Much, much more...

-Software available from JohnsonDiversey's Johnson Wax Professional, Butcher's, and Ramsey brands, as well as select, independent consultants in the industry. safer choices each and every day.
-Being aware of surroundings, using assertive body language, keeping doors locked and using the buddy system will help students feel safer and may deter an attacker.
+Software available from Johnson Diversey's Johnson Wax Professional, Butcher's. and Ramsey brands, as well as select, independent consultants in the industry.